KnapsackPro/docs.knapsackpro.com/_posts/2020-00-00-faster-cypress-and-rspec-tests-on-github-actions.md

 Add the Knapsack Pro npm package with `yarn add --dev @knapsack-pro/cypress`

-## Run your tests
+## Run your tests & view your results

-Once you've added your Knapsack secrets, setup Github Actions config file, and added the Knapsack gem and npm package, trigger a test run.
+Once you've completed the above steps, trigger a test run on your repo.
 You should see multiple jobs for both RSpec and Cypress like so:

 <img width="345" alt="Screen Shot 2021-03-23 at 10 13 30 AM" src="https://user-images.githubusercontent.com/64985/112190195-017fc880-8bc2-11eb-85ea-00fa3469be43.png">